 As the American frontier line shifted ever westward over the centuries, each westward region posed different challenges forcing pioneers to change to fit the changing characteristics of setting.
 The digital frontier already shows that pioneering characteristics which Turner once thought uniquely American are deeply human characteristics now playing well across a digital frontier.
 This new frontier is drawing immigrants from across the globe into cyberspace and into successful encounters with its maelstrom of data (Friedmann, 2005^) and into pockets of unparalleled creativity (Florida, 2002^, 2005a^, 2005b^, 2008^, 2010^).
 Turner observed that "(t)he economic and social characteristics of the frontier worked against sectionalism" creating a feedback loop that impacted even the "civilized" or settled regions of society.
 In the same way, the economic and social characteristics of a Net based knowledge society work against global sectionalism and towards egalitarian and local and global problem solving.
 The American frontier mentality and American spirit was developed over three hundred years of pioneering.
 Earth's frontier mentality in cyberspace with the mobile millennials now populating it is still beginning.
 Within the world's global online activity similar seeds of egalitarian and collaborative progress can be seen.

 The knowledge society's distinguishing feature in the long term may not be its technology or its gargantuan trove of data but this frontier characteristic, a frontier the likes of which has not been seen and not been engagable before by so many citizens.
 It is being rapidly populated by the "knowmads" of the mobile (Birkinshaw, 2005^) millennial generation capable of working anywhere, anytime with anyone (Moravec, 2008^).
 Instead of gradually shrinking, the digital frontier seems ordained to provide its pioneers with the "manifest destiny" of limitless expansion as well as constant change.
 Its unlimited wealth of data invites everyone to be entrepreneurial and creative pioneers in mining its opportunities.
+Knowmads are innovation dependent in the sense that their careers depend on discovery and further innovating with their discoveries amidst the avalanche of data in order to stay afloat.
+Society must then ask to what degree its schools are innovation dependent, and graduating students that are ready and capable in growing with and in an innovation dependent culture.

 Rapid change in the growing availability of data creates wide ranging opportunities and challenges.
 The Web economy can be seen as a positive sign, an entity that has emerged by feeding on this data explosion and mining those gaps.
 This entity will provide increasing opportunity for jobs and entrepreneurship for those that are prepared.
 A seemingly inevitable consequence of such exponential change may be the creation of numerous and significant gaps between what is new and our personal and cultural capacity to respond.
 Going forward may require the development of a "science of gaps" just to address it.
 This also creates wide ranging opportunity for research into how best to address these gaps.